 - Applied Ecosystem Modeling

 CAREERS AND SELECT EMPLOYERS

-Through the Environmental Informatics plan, you can prepare for a wide range of careers in academic research or professional environmental management.
-Recently, a Department of Labor study cited geo-technologies as one of three major areas where future job growth will outstrip demand.
+Through SNRE’s Environmental Informatics field of study, you can prepare for a wide range of careers in academic research or professional environmental management.
+Natural resource agencies, NGOs, and nonprofits are increasingly looking for graduates with the training to analyze digital geospatial data.
+Recently, a U.S. Department of Labor study cited geo-technologies as one of three major areas where future job growth will outstrip demand.

 Environmental Informatics graduates become remote sensing specialists, area foresters, refuge managers, environmental consultants, conservation and wildlife information specialists, restoration planners, and more.
 The following are select employers of Environmental Informatics graduates: